-Besides, in this block we also give a $\mathtt{CSP}{\mathtt{M}}$ definition for all functions declared in the RoboChart model. overLimitF and underLimitF, used by the software operation AdjustLimits, ensure the result is closed.
+Besides, in this block we also give a CSP_M definition for all of the functions declared in the RoboChart model. overLimitF and underLimitF, used by the software operation AdjustLimits, ensure that the result is closed under the type.
 Since in the software model all time units are divisible by 2, the smallest time unit is chosen as encoding 2 milliseconds, thus the function ms, halves the argument, and s, encoding seconds, is defined analogously.

-The reals are instantiated as the set $\{0,1,2\}$ as this is a realistic representation of the different inputs and outputs, namely RPsetPoint, where values from 0, 1 and 2 naturally map to high-voltage values 0, 40 and 80 kV.
-Bearing in mind that $HV_Setpoint \in 0 \cup [30 \ 90] \ kV$, it is noticed that this representation is rich enough to capture all possible combinations for HV setpoint changes.
+The reals are instantiated as the set $\{0, 1, 2\}$ as this is a realistic representation of the different inputs and outputs, namely RPsetPoint, where values from 0, 1 and 2 naturally map to high-voltage values 0, 40 and 80 kV.
+Recall that, from a paint robot application point of view, it is given that once the high-voltage is activated and turned on, it requires values larger than 30kV, i.e., $HV_SetPoint \in 0 \cup [30\,90], kV$.
+Hence by switching between the values 0, 40 and 80 kV, we are able to capture all possible qualitative combinations for HV setpoint changes (i.e., charge/discharge as well as increase/decrease in setpoint).
+Based on this, it is observed that the set $\{0, 1, 2\}$ provides a rich enough representation of the system inputs.

-The assertion P1 is successfully verified by FDR.
-On a dual AMD EPYC 7501 32-core machine with 1TiB of RAM, it took FDR 1456s to compile the Labelled Transition System (LTS), and 1394s to verify that the property holds, having visited 126,481,225 states and 517,333,656 transitions.
-For comparison, in Table 2, we include this result together with those concerning only software verification, which we address next.
+The timed assertion P1 is successfully verified by FDR.
+On a dual AMD EPYC 7501 32-core machine with 1TiB of RAM, it took FDR 2850s overall to verify that the property holds (1456s to compile the Labelled Transition System (LTS), and 1394s to verify the refinement), having visited 126,481,225 states and 517,333,656 transitions.
+For comparison, in Table 3, we include this result together with those concerning only the verification of software properties, which we address next.